 Enjoy the flexibility of later life

 But she is realistic about getting older.
 “Although our brains may be able to remain active, our bodies may not,” she says.
-“I took on a teaching role that was less demanding because I realised I was tired.
+“I took on a teaching role that was less demanding, because I realised I was tired.
 The joy of being this age is that you can pick things up and if you don’t enjoy them, you can drop them and try something else.”

 And try something else she has – she’s now into her third career, as a local politician.
 From parish to district to county councillor, Jacky is flourishing in local government, and bringing all her skills and experience to bear.

 “I work with vulnerable children and disadvantaged families, ensuring they receive the care and support they need – it’s right back where I wanted to be.
-But I had to change my mindset again; making decisions by committee is very different to what I was used to.”
+But I had to change my mindset again; making decisions by committee is very different from what I was used to.”

-It took her about 10 years to achieve the right niche in local government; as she said at the outset, planning is a key part of changing careers.
+It took her about ten years to achieve the right niche in local government; as she said at the outset, planning is a key part of changing careers.
 “You’ve got to follow that dream, but realistically,” she advises.
 “The plan can change.
 It might work out as less exciting or not quite what you wanted.
 Don’t see change as a failure – it’s an opportunity to try something else.”

 When we spoke, Jacky was busy campaigning for re-election to West Sussex County Council and realistic about the stiff competition.
-But, in line with her positive philosophy, “if I don’t get in, I’ll just focus on writing my book”.
+But, in line with her positive philosophy, “if I don’t get in, I’ll just focus on writing my book."

 A book?
 Is this career number four?
 “I don’t think I’ll ever retire.
 Not even when I’m 100 – that’s what my kids say.
 We may not be spring chickens, but we can contribute a huge amount in the world,” she says.
 “Actually, it’s not a book, it’s a trilogy.”